 - One bunch each of fresh cilantro, hierba buena (fresh mint) and green onion

-- The key to success seemed to be in the stirring.
-According to Olga, it was important to simmer the sauce until it was the colour of a mandarin orange.
+- The key to success for pulique de pollo is in the stirring.
+According to Olga, it's important to simmer the sauce until it's the colour of a mandarin orange.
 She was vigilant in this task, not removing the spoon from the pot for even a minute.

 Bus from Panajachel to Solola: Fare is 3Q each way.
 Tip: Sit near the back so you can get off the bus faster.

 Where to catch the chicken bus: In Panajachel, catch the bus to Solola on Calle Principal between Avenida Santander and Calle del Embarcadero.
 The bus will be parked on the north side of the street.
 Check with the driver to be sure of the destination before boarding.
 In Solola, catch the bus to Panajachel between the church and Central Park.
 Here’s a map of Panajachel.